Access to Images Online

 While all of the films (in DVD format) in our collection can be shown in the classroom, only some can be shown within the BAC's lecture halls and the Loft.
 In order to show films outside of the classroom, public performance rights must be acquired.
 If you have any questions about obtaining public performance rights for a film (in DVD format) from our collection, please contact Sheri Rosenzweig, Reference and Visual Resources Librarian at 617.585.0257.
 For further information about our streaming films, go to the Streaming Films & DVDs page.

 The collection consists of documentary films that are supportive of the BAC's many disciplines.
-For example, some of the subjects consist of the following: the architectural firm of TAC, the Pruitt-Igoe public housing complex, William Morris, biophilic design, Central Park, and the flooding of New Orleans in 2005.
+We have films about the following: the architectural firm of TAC, the Pruitt-Igoe public housing complex, William Morris, biophilic design, Central Park, and the flooding of New Orleans in 2005.

 Access to 35mm Slides: